airbytehq/airbyte/docs/integrations/sources/google-ads.md

 5. Click **Sign in with Google** to authenticate your Google Ads account.
 In the pop-up, select the appropriate Google account and click **Continue** to proceed.
 6. Enter a comma-separated list of the **Customer ID(s)** for your account.
 These IDs are 10-digit numbers that uniquely identify your account.
 To find your Customer ID, please follow [Google's instructions](https://support.google.com/google-ads/answer/1704344).
 7. Enter a **Start Date** using the provided datepicker, or by programmatically entering the date in YYYY-MM-DD format.
 The data added on and after this date will be replicated.
-8. (Optional) The Google Ads connector allows users to enter a custom query using Google Ads Query Language.
+8. (Optional) You can use the **Custom GAQL Queries** field to enter a custom query using Google Ads Query Language.
+Click **Add** and enter your query, as well as the desired name of the table for this data in the destination.
+Multiple queries can be provided.
 For more information on formulating these queries, refer to our [guide below](#custom-query-understanding-google-ads-query-language).
-9. (Optional) If the access to your account is through a [Google Ads Manager account](https://ads.google.com/home/tools/manager-accounts/), enter the [**Login Customer ID for Managed Accounts**](https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid) of the Google Ads Manager account.
+9. (Required for Manager accounts) If the access to your account is through a Google Ads Manager account, you must enter the [**Login Customer ID for Managed Accounts**](https://developers.google.com/google-ads/api/docs/concepts/call-structure#cid) of the Google Ads Manager account.
 10. (Optional) Enter a **Conversion Window**.
 This is the number of days after an ad interaction during which a conversion is recorded in Google Ads.
 For more information on this topic, refer to the [Google Ads Help Center](https://support.google.com/google-ads/answer/3123169?hl=en).
+This field defaults to 14 days.
 11. (Optional) Enter an **End Date** in YYYY-MM-DD format.
 Any data added after this date will not be replicated.
 Leaving this field blank will replicate all data from the start date onward.
 12. Click **Set up source** and wait for the tests to complete.
 <!-- /env:cloud -->